 STRESS AND FATIGUE AMONGST TOURING AND FESTIVAL CREW

-The two words that are currently on everyone’s lips in the world of event safety are stress and fatigue.
+Two words that are regularly on peoples lips in the world of event safety are stress and fatigue.
 If digital noise, work pressures and an always-on lifestyle start to get on top of you, or if you’re not receiving good enough support for your mental health needs, problems will soon develop.

 The music industry certainly isn’t the only sector where these issues exist, but it’s a good thing that they’re being talked about more often: breaking down the stigma around discussing wellbeing and mental health.